Terms and Conditions

 a) top up your meter using the payment card or key that we send to you; and

-b) top up your meter regularly to pay for your standing charge and Energy usage
+b) top up your meter regularly, at least once per month, to pay for your standing charge and Energy usage

-In the event that you do not perform your obligations in 2.6 (a) or (b) then you agree to pay any charge(s) that accrue to your meter, including redirection charges, a charge to visit your property to reset your meter and/or a charge to carry out a remote reset.
+In the event that you do not perform your obligations in 2.6 (a) or (b) then you agree to pay any charge(s) that accrue to your meter, including additional transaction processing charges, a charge to visit your property to reset your meter and/or a charge to carry out a remote reset.

 2.7 You agree to provide meter readings using your Online Account and/or by emailing firstname.lastname@example.org.